galst/FinalProject/README.md

 Now we will transform the data set into a corpus, normalize the text using a series of pre-processing steps:

-- witch to lower case
+- Switch to lower case
 - Remove numbers
 - Remove punctuation marks and stopwords
 - Remove extra white spaces